mlb-center/Portfolio/ReadMe.md

 ### LO6 Cloud Services ```Beginning ```
 For this learning outcome a build server at home which I hosted docker on.
 In Docker containers I am hosting all parts of the system.
 Together with the Docker course I am exploring this learning otucome.
+For this learning outcome I will be using Microsoft Azure.
+Last year I followed the Azure fundamentals course and passed the test as Certified Azure Fundamentals.
+In Azure I built an API thats supplies data about available seats for a baseball game.

 ### LO7 Security By Design ```Beginning```
 I do have experience in security.
 I did the specialisation cyber security at Fontys and followed the "Certified Ethical Hacking Course" + Exam given by George Dobrea.